scramjetorg/platform-docs/README.md

 `_id: 'e70222d1-acfc-4e00-b046-4a3a9481c53b'`

 Of course, sequences can be run multiple times.
-Each run will create separate instance with a distinct instance ID.
+Each run will create a separate instance with a distinct instance ID.

 ### **4.4 Send data to the sequence**